-The Winter Park Health Foundation has become known in Central Florida as a neutral convener around key issues impacting the health of communities, and as a catalyst for action.
+The Winter Park Health Foundation has become known in Central Florida as a neutral convener around key issues impacting the health of communities and as a catalyst for action.
 We often take the lead on the development and implementation of special initiatives leading to collective impact and policy change.
-These long term initiatives provide unique opportunities to engage and empower residents, and they typically consist of several interconnected programs to support healthy behaviors, address barriers to health, create healthy habitats, and make health a priority.
+These long-term initiatives provide unique opportunities to engage and empower residents, and they typically consist of several interconnected programs to support healthy behaviors, address barriers to health, create healthy habitats, and make health a priority.

-Coordinated Youth Initiative/Healthy Kids Today:
+Coordinated Youth Initiative:

 In the belief that Healthy Kids Make Better Students and Better Students Make Healthy Communities, the Winter Park Health Foundation sponsors a variety of programs aimed at tending to the mental and physical wellbeing of the children and youth in our community.
 CYI is the Foundation’s oldest and perhaps best-known initiative, partnering with 13 public schools and serving up to 11,000 students annually since 1997.
 This initiative is based on the Whole School, Whole Community, Whole Child, or WSCC model – the CDC’s framework for addressing health in schools.
 The WSCC model is student-centered and emphasizes the role of the community in supporting the school, the connections between health and academic achievement and the importance of evidence-based school policies and practices.